 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 We gave up our ice maker years ago.
 I have used ice trays ever since.
 All these years, I have been quickly swinging my body around, with my hands full of stacked ice trays filled with water, in time to catch the freezer door with my shoulder before it closed.
 Just a few minutes ago, the thought occurred to me that a wedge might work to hold that door open.

 I always freeze certain foods.
 You will save money because these foods last so much longer if you freeze them rather than store them in a cabinet or even the refrigerator You won't have to throw out spoiled food and you won't have to buy new items as often.

 My freezer purrs like a kitten!
 When I go away at Xmas for two weeks to visit family, I make sure to completely defrost my freezer.
 The food is given away to someone in my local Freecycle and the freezer is completely turned off for two of those weeks.

-When you bring your fresh meat home (wrapped and in a plastic bag with the opening at the top), place it in the coldest part of your refrigerator, usually the bottom right side.
+When you bring your fresh meat home, place it in the coldest part of your refrigerator, usually the bottom right side.
 Check the time and start counting the days from the time you put it into the refrigerator.
-Fresh (and frozen meat) is usually good for three days in the refrigerator.
-Meanwhile, start making meals with things you already have in your freezer and keep checking for space to put some of the fresh meat into, not the thawing frozen meat.
+Fresh meat is usually good for three days in the refrigerator.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.